 What is the difference in price between The Level and the competitive product I’m looking at?

 What is the quality of the two products?
 Am I getting more product quality for the extra price of The Level?

 What is the reputation of the company?
 Do they care about their customers?
 Do they care about this product?
 Will they be around next year?

 Personally, I’m a fan of the middle-of-the-road approach.
-I don’t need luxury, but I also know that buying cheap oftentimes means buying repeatedly.
-I’d rather spend a bit more upfront to get a quality product that is going to last than one that will need replacement or repairs.
+I don’t need luxury, but I also know that buying cheap oftentimes means buying multiple over time.
+I’d rather spend a bit more upfront to get a quality product that is going to last than one that will soon need replacement or repairs.

 I can’t speak for everyone, but for me, The Level is a worthwhile investment.
-Yes, it makes me cringe a bit to think of buying something so simple for so much but if I divide the cost by the number of days I’ll use it this year it becomes much more reasonable.
+Yes, it makes me cringe a bit to think of buying something so simple for so much6Okay, if you haven’t caught on to this yet, I grew up quite poor. but if I divide the cost by the number of days I’ll use it this year it becomes much more reasonable.
 How many days do we work in a year?
 Lets say 240.
 Now we are talking about paying $1.20 per working day for this convenience if we purchase the lower end Level.
 If we purchase the highest? $1.62/day.
 Pretty reasonable for a product that will probably last years.

 The Level does what it promises – helps one maintain motion even while standing at a desk and thus relieving pressure on the body.
 For me, personally, I see reduced pain in my legs, knees, and back from using The Level.

 What do you think?
 I’m eager to hear from everyone but would be especially interested to hear from anyone else who is using The Level and has chronic health issues and whether it helps with these.
 Am I unique in experiencing some relief?